The most common complications of transfusion are

 Patients with severe IgA deficiency require transfusion of washed RBCs, washed platelets, and plasma from an IgA-deficient donor.

 Blood stored for > 7 days has decreased RBC 2,3-diphosphoglycerate (DPG), and the 2,3-DPG is absent after >10 days.
 This absence results in an increased affinity for oxygen and slower release of oxygen to the tissues.
-There is little evidence that 2,3-DPG deficiency is clinically significant except in exchange transfusions in infants, in patients with sickle cell disease Sickle Cell Disease Sickle cell disease (a hemoglobinopathy) causes a chronic hemolytic anemia occurring almost exclusively in blacks.
-It is caused by homozygous inheritance of genes for hemoglobin (Hb) S. Sickle-shaped... read more who present with acute chest syndrome or stroke, and in some patients with severe heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more .
+There is little evidence that 2,3-DPG deficiency is clinically significant except in exchange transfusions in infants, in patients with sickle cell disease Sickle Cell Disease Sickle cell disease (a hemoglobinopathy) causes a chronic hemolytic anemia occurring almost exclusively in people with African ancestry.
+It is caused by homozygous inheritance of genes for hemoglobin... read more who present with acute chest syndrome or stroke, and in some patients with severe heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more .
 After transfusion of RBCs, 2,3-DPG regenerates within 12 to 24 hours.

 Bacterial contamination of packed RBCs occurs rarely, possibly due to inadequate aseptic technique during collection or to transient asymptomatic donor bacteremia.
 Refrigeration of RBCs usually limits bacterial growth except for cryophilic organisms such as Yersinia, which may produce dangerous levels of endotoxin.